KevinKobori/ifood_interview/README.md

 - Forget password ⚠️✅
 - Confirm email on register ⚠️✅
 - Verify and confirm email on login ⚠️✅
-- Google SignIn ⭕
+- Google SignIn ⚠️✅
 - Loading animation on items ⭕
 - Redirect to whatsapp ✅
 - Create Categories ⭕
 - Format send email verification ⭕
 - Users:
-    - Generate random code for what? ⭕
+    - Generate random code for what? ⚠️✅
+    - ImageProfile ⚠️✅
-    - ImageProfile ⭕
+- Create Insert Stores Locations Screen ⭕

 ## Need to fix on original project:
 - Refact User() to UserModel() ⚠️✅
 - Remove all whitespace on inputs ⚠️✅